Susan B. Anthony Writing Award

 - Only one submission per student is allowed.

 - Do not put any identifying information on your paper.
-When you bring your submission to the Office of Academic Support, you will be asked to complete a cover sheet with identifying information.
+When you submit your copies, you will complete a cover sheet with identifying information.

 Previous Winners of the Susan B. Anthony Writing Award